renpy/renpy/sphinx/source/displayables.rst

-Since an Image is of a fixed size, and doesn't change in response to input, game state, or the size of the area available to it, an Image can be loaded before it is needed, and placed into an area of memory known as the image cache.
+Since an Image is of a fixed size, and doesn't change in response to input, game state, or the size of the area available to it, an Image can be loaded before it is needed and placed into an area of memory known as the image cache.
 Once an Image is decoded and in the cache, it can be quickly drawn to the screen.